LaijieJi/webpage/README.md

 # Laijie Ji — Personal Site (Vue 3 + Vite)

 ## 1. Project Overview
 Single-page application built with Vue 3, Vite, and Vue Router.
 It includes four routes (Home, Projects, Blog index, Blog post), a reusable component system, and a light/dark theme toggle that respects system preferences and persists selections.
-Styling relies on plain CSS variables for a lightweight bundle.
+Styling relies on plain CSS variables for a lightweight bundle, and blog posts are authored in Markdown (compiled at build time via `unplugin-vue-markdown`).

 ## 2. Prerequisites
 - Node.js ≥ 18